 Nine years ago, I decided not to go to school to continue my education.
 After living abroad for a few years, I had just returned to the UK and was excited to reintegrate back into a British school as though I had never left.
 The feeling was short-lived.
 Soon, I was told that schools in my local authority were so oversubscribed that I could expect to wait up to a year before getting a place anywhere.
 I needed to start Year 9, and I worried that spending a year in limbo would leave me unable to catch up in time for GCSEs whenever I went back.
 So, I chose not to.

 I was very fortunate that those around me supported my decision, but that was all they could do.
-The stereotypical image of home-schooling usually consists of having a personal do-it-all tutor who meets all your educational needs.
+The stereotypical image of home-schooling usually consists of having a personal do-it-all tutor who meets all your studying needs.
 Given that it was an inaccessible option, my mum and I kept researching until we found these huge binders, which covered entire GCSE syllabi in one place.

 As I would have at school, I chose my subjects and had a folder for each one, which I independently worked through to study and then prepare for exams.
 Knowing I had reliable resources meant I could focus on learning rather than sourcing material to support my studies.
 In the absence of teachers, the importance of books only became more obvious to me.